qarham/cfm-vagrant/docs/01-Install-Contrail-Command.md

 ![Contrail Command GUI](images/FoxyProxy-Contrail-Command-UI.png)

-## How to add pre-provisioned Contrail Clsuter in Contrail Command?
+## How to add pre-provisioned Contrail Cluster in Contrail Command?

 In case OpenStack/Contrail Cluster is up and running and would like adding existing cluster into Contrail Command, please copy "instances.yml" file under "/opt" and also download "command_servers.yml" file, update "command_servers.yml" as per your host config and run following command.